ta0kira/zeolite/README.md

 ### Compiling Programs

+**IMPORTANT:** All programs or modules must be in their own directory so that `zeolite` is able to cache information about the build.
+Unlike some other compilers, you *do not* specify all command-line options every time you recompile a binary or module.

 To create a program, define a `concrete` category and implement the `@type run () -> ()` function.
 (The function signature means that it takes nothing and returns nothing, and it is called on a *type* rather than a